 The mission of the International Women’s Air & Space Museum is to collect, preserve, and showcase the history and culture of women in all areas of aviation and aerospace; educate people of the world about their contributions; and inspire future generations by bringing the history to life.

-More than 40 years ago the idea of preserving the history of women in aviation was just a dream.
-Since then, memorabilia and historical artifacts have been collected, preserved and stored.
+Since 1976, memorabilia and historical artifacts have been collected, preserved and exhibited by the International Women's Air & Space Museum.
 Today this dream is a reality.
 The International Women’s Air & Space Museum, Inc. (IWASM) began as a committee of Ninety-Nines who started saving memorabilia and history of women pilots.
 The Ninety-Nines is an international organization of women pilots formed in 1929.
 There were 99 charter members and Amelia Earhart was the first president.
 In 1986 the museum opened in Centerville, Ohio.
 IWASM was welcomed by the City of Cleveland, Ohio in 1998, where you will find our home at Burke Lakefront Airport.
 Our exhibits are in the lobby at Burke, as well as the west concourse, and are accessible seven days a week.